 Marshall Flow (.01’’) 20

 For more information, please visit our Case Studies page.

-Our material is available in 50 lb., 100 lb., and half-ton units.
-Increments above a ton are available on request but pricing may differ based on order size.
+Our material is available in 50 lb. asphalt bags and 2400 lb. “supersack” bags of asphalt.
+Bulk asphalt is available on request but pricing may differ based on order size.
 Please contact sales for more information.

 For example, it takes one 50 lb. bag to repair a 7 ft x 1 ft x 1 inch pothole.